Cutoff for mixtures of permuted Markov chains: reversible case: Analysis on the quasi-tree II: Markovian regeneration structure

 \section{Analysis on the quasi-tree II: Markovian regeneration structure}

-Propositions \ref{prop:escape_reversible} implies in particular that the Markov chain $(\cX_t)_{t \geq 0}$ is almost surely transient.
+Proposition \ref{prop:escape_reversible} implies in particular that the Markov chain $(\cX_t)_{t \geq 0}$ is almost surely transient.
 As a consequence, the shortest path from $O$ to $\cX_t$ eventually has to go through a unique sequence of long-range edges $(\xi_{i})_{i=1}^{\infty}$, which is called the \emph{loop-erased chain}.
-Among the edges of the loop-erased chain, some have the property to be crossed only once.
+Among the edges of the loop-erased chain, some have the property of being crossed only once.
 Thanks to this property, these so-called \emph{regeneration edges} yield a Markov decomposition of the quasi-tree which we will use in the next section to prove concentration of the drift and entropy.
 The regeneration process will also be used later to compute the approximate invariant measure $\hat{\pi}$.